 Only words with syntactic codes are shown.
 All other words of the text are replaced by three dots.
 The number of suppressed words corresponds with the number of sets of three dots.
 Words with syntactic codes are presented in black and preceded by a clickable red block.

-If you choose one of the advanced levels (Limited or Complex Only) the red blocks of superfluous syntactic codes will disappear but the words they 'belonged to' will remain visible.
+If you choose one of the advanced levels (Limited or Complex Only) the coloured blocks of superfluous syntactic codes will disappear but the words they were referring to will remain visible.
 This cannot be solved in the present system of presentation.

 Vocabulary and Syntactic Info

 This tab is a combination of the two preceding tabs.